-The Commonwealth Environmental Water Office will develop frameworks and processes to identify, assess and fund environmental activities in consultation with communities, governments and other stakeholder groups across the Murray-Darling Basin.
-These processes will be made publicly available.
+The Commonwealth Environmental Water Office will develop an Investment Frameworks to identify, assess and fund environmental activities in consultation with communities, governments and other stakeholder groups across the Murray-Darling Basin.
+The Framework will be made publicly available.

 4. Monitoring and Evaluation